josev2046/Extracting-Individual-Streams-from-Multi-Camera-Recordings/README.md

 We use the "copy" function for this work.
 It tells the software: *"Don't look at the video data, don't compress it, and don't change it.
 Just move it from File A to File B."*

-Because the computer isn't doing any heavy mathematics to redraw the image (transcoding), the process is:
+Because the computer isn't doing any heavy maths to redraw the image (transcoding), the process is:

 * **Instantaneous:** It runs as fast as your hard drive can write data.
 * **Lossless:** The output is mathematically identical to the source.